colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

+INSTALL_SFH_DFH.md
 📦 SFH / DFH — Hallucination-Safe AI Grounding Install Guide

-A minimal protocol to make any domain AI-grounded and hallucination-resistant.
+A minimal protocol to make any domain AI-grounded and hallucination-resistant using:

-This guide shows how to install SFH (Semantic First-Hop) and DFH (Deterministic First-Hop) on any domain using:

 One file